Best 40 Gallon Breeder Tank, Setup & Stocking Ideas

 Fitting a lid or a screen top to your tank will keep your fish contained within the tank and safe, it will also help to reduce water evaporation.

-Where possible I have included a suitable lid within the tank review sections above.
+Where possible I have included a suitable tank lid within the tank review sections above.

 Tank Divider